 - 1. Disable Motorola Data Communication Over The Air Rekeying (MDC OTAR).
 The Download Configuration Parameters service is used to configure this parameter in the module. - 2.
 Disable Key Loss Key (KLK) generation.
-The Download Configuration Parameters service is used to configure this parameter in the module. - Enable Red Keyfill.
-When Red Keyfill is disabled, the module will not allow keys to be entered in plaintext form; all keys entered into the module must be encrypted.
+The Download Configuration Parameters service is used to configure this parameter in the module. - 3.
+Enable Red Keyfill.
+When Red Keyfill is enabled, the module will allow keys to be entered in plaintext form;.
 The Download Configuration Parameters service is used to configure this parameter in the module. - 4.
 Only Approved and Allowed algorithms installed.
-The module supports the following Approved algorithms: - AES-256 (Cert. #819) -Used for encryption and decryption in the following Approved modes: OFB, ECB, CBC, and 8-bit CFB. - AES-256 GCM (Cert. #1295) Used for symmetric encryption / decryption of Encrypted Integrated Data (EID) - SHA-256 (Cert. #817) used for password hashing for internal password storage and digital signature verification during firmware integrity test and firmware load test - SHA-384 (Cert #2399) - HMAC/SHA-384 (Cert #1796) - RSA-2048 (Cert. #396) used for digital signature verification during firmware integrity test and firmware load test - SP800-90A CTR DRBG (Cert. #505) used for IV and KPK generation - 5.
-The module supports the following Allowed algorithm: - AES MAC (Cert. #819) Used to provide authentication within APCO OTAR.
-AES MAC as used within APCO OTAR has been vendor affirmed and is approved when used for Project 25 APCO OTAR.
+The module supports the following Approved algorithms: - AES-256 (Cert. #3415) -Used for encryption and decryption in the following Approved modes: OFB, ECB, and CBC. - AES-256 (Cert. #3414) -Used for encryption and decryption in the following Approved modes: 8-bit CFB. - AES-256 GCM (Cert. #3415) Used for symmetric encryption / decryption of Encrypted Integrated Data (EID) - SHA-256 (Cert. #2822) used for password hashing for internal password storage and digital signature verification during firmware integrity test and firmware load test - SHA-384 (Cert #2821) - HMAC/SHA-384 (Cert #2174) - RSA-2048 (Cert. #1747) used for digital signature verification during firmware integrity test and firmware load test - ECDSA P-384 (Cert #684) used for digital signature verification during firmware integrity test - SP800-90A CTR DRBG (Cert. #820) used for IV and KPK generation - 5.
+The module supports the following Allowed algorithm:

-- Maximal length 64-bit LFSR. - Non-deterministic Hardware Random Number Generator - 6.
+- AES MAC (Cert. #3415) Used to provide authentication within APCO OTAR.
+AES MAC as used within APCO OTAR has been vendor affirmed and is approved when used for Project 25 APCO OTAR. - Maximal length 64-bit LFSR. - Non-deterministic Hardware Random Number Generator - 6.
 Zeroize default security parameters: The Program Update service should be used to ensure all default CSP's are zeroized.
 The Program Update service is invoked in the factory at programming time and can be invoked in the field either by a FLASHPort Upgrade through CPS or a FLASHPort Upgrade with a KVL and PCMCIA card. - 7.
 Infinite UKEK Retention is disabled.
 The Download Configuration Parameters service is used to configure this parameter in the module.